kon172verma/automotive-rag/docs/datastore.md

 Recommendation:

-- primary chunk text
+- an `embedding_text` field built from primary chunk text plus selected heading context
 - optionally section summaries later
 - table text renderings when they contain question-answerable content

-Do not embed everything blindly.
+Do not embed the full metadata blob blindly.
 Preserve control over what becomes semantically searchable.

+### 5A.
+How should chunks be stored?

+Recommendation: use relational rows as the primary storage format.

+Suggested chunk record shape:

+- structured columns for ids, page spans, hierarchy, and searchable text
+- one vector column for embeddings
+- optional `jsonb` column for raw extractor output or extended attributes

+This gives us:

+- fast metadata filters
+- easy debugging of hierarchy and sibling relationships
+- room for raw structured payloads without making JSON the only source of truth

 ### 6. When should we consider another datastore later?